 A market-based instrument representing the proof that a unit of electricity was generated from a renewable energy resource.
-Once the power provider has fed the energy into the grid, the REC received can then be sold on the open market as an energy commodity.
-To be recognised REC's shall be compliant SS 673: 2021 Singapore Standard Code of practice for renewable energy certificates.
+Once the power provider has fed the energy into the grid, they receive a REC which can be sold on the open market as an energy commodity.
+To be recognized as a REC in Singapore, it must comply with SS 673: 2021 Singapore Standard Code of Practice for Renewable Energy Certificates.